Microbiology Specimen Collection and Transport

 - Burn Clean and debride burn.
 Place tissue in sterile screw-cap container (37778).
 Transfer aspirates to a sterile container.
 These are processed for aerobic culture only.
 Quantitative culture may or may not be valuable.
 A 3 to 4 mm punch biopsy specimen is optimum when quantitative cultures are ordered.
 Cultures of surface samples can be misleading.

-- Catheter Tips Only intravascular catheter tips from pediatric patients and SICU patients are routinely accepted for culture.
-Send 5 cm of distal tip in sterile screwcap container (37778).
-Transport time <15 min.
+- Catheter Tips Catheter tips are not routinely accepted for culture.
+Consult Microbiology laboratory for approval (pager 4903 weekdays; pager 3404 evenings and weekends).
 Foley catheters are not accepted for culture since growth represents distal urethral flora.

 - Cerebrospinal Fluid (CSF) Aseptically collect CSF from a lumbar puncture into sterile tubes (907131).
 Send second tube (>3 mL) to the Microbiology Laboratory.
 Transport time <15 min.
 Cerebrospinal fluid for bacterial culture should never be refrigerated.